githubwing/ByeBurger/README.md

   }
 ```

-You only need to change the root view to CoordinatorLayout,and add one line code "app:layout_behavior" like this into **ANY** view, the your view hiding on scroll.Your titleBar can be Toolbar,LinearLayout and so on.
-Your NavigationView can be BottomNavigationView or TabLayout,or **Any** View you put in xml.
+You only need to change the root view to CoordinatorLayout,
+And add one line code "app:layout_behavior" like the code
+into **ANY** view, the your view hiding on scroll.
+Your titleBar can be Toolbar,LinearLayout and so on.
+Your NavigationView can be BottomNavigationView or TabLayout,
+or **Any** View you put in xml.

 ```xml
 <android.support.design.widget.CoordinatorLayout>